-This study ultimately showed that some of the factors that were perceived to be positive behaviors, such as crowd-sourcing a problem and new customer/client outreach, did not have any significant connection to increased performance.
+The study ultimately showed that some of the factors that were perceived to be positive behaviors, such as crowdsourcing a problem and new customer/client outreach, did not have any significant connection to increased performance.

 There were eight dimensions of social media behaviors identified in the study that people thought would help improve their work performance.
-These included communicating with existing customers, new customer/client outreach, participating in an online work community, infra-office communication, reputation management, information gathering, crowd sourcing a problem, and using social media as technical solution to a problem.
-Later, four factors encompassing these original eight dimensions were identified.
+These included communicating with existing customers, new customer/client outreach, participating in an online work community, infra-office communication, reputation management, information gathering, crowdsourcing a problem, and using social media as a technical solution to a problem.
+Later, the authors identified four factors that encompass these original eight dimensions.

-There were also nine harmful dimensions that the people surveyed believed would negatively affect their work performance.
+There were also nine harmful dimensions that participants believed would negatively affect their work performance.
 These included representing the organization in an unbecoming manner, plagiarism, harmful behaviors that could adversely affect one’s reputation, offensive content, multitasking, time theft (such as using social media for personal use during office hours), former unprofessional relationships with co-workers and/or customers, making disparaging comments, and refusing a friend request from co-workers (which could lead to subsequent workplace tensions).
-These nine factors were also mapped into 4 higher order factors that encompassed all of these elements.
+These nine factors were also mapped into four factors that encompassed all of these elements.